 When we hear the term 'gender based discrimination' we often assume this topic is a women's right issue, but that's not accurate, individuals including our transgender, agender, gender-queer and non-binary friends can all be affected as well.

-"Acknowledging a persons preferred pronoun is how we show respect for the individual and their community while also challenging societies norms."
+"Acknowledging a persons proper pronoun is how we show respect for the individual and their community while also challenging societies norms."

 Misgendering & Why it Matters

 Using the correct personal pronoun for someone is a way to respect that person and contribute to creating an inclusive environment.
 We all have a responsibility to ask & acknowledge someone's preferred pronoun.